dcunited001/dcunited001.github.io/_drafts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   socially distributed epistemic structures
   - TODO: rename #1

+- TODO: notes from index card on 7 means of manipulating epistemology explained in terms of the Kybalion's 7 laws.

+- TODO: examine kuhn/piaget's work on epistemology
+  - assimilation/accommodation

 #### (1) Whither Are An Individual's Epistemic Structures Rooted?

 - rooting epistemic structures in the metaphysical